jimschubert/ohman/README.md

 > Oh, Manning.
 You don't need to create so many duplicate files in my Dropbox.
 > So many, in fact, that I need to write a tool to clean it up.

+## ⚠️ WARNING

+**THIS TOOL DELETES FILES.
+USE AT YOUR OWN RISK.**

+This software is provided "as is", without warranty of any kind, express or implied.
+The authors are not responsible for any data loss, file corruption, or other damages resulting from the use of this tool.
+Always backup your files before running any delete operations, and test with `--dryrun` first.

+---

 A small CLI tool to find and optionally remove duplicate files that follow a common "name (n).ext" pattern (for example `book.pdf`, `book (1).pdf`).
 It's intended to help clean up duplicate files created by sync services, downloads, or other processes.

 ## Features